 ORMAC enables an agent community to be quickly created using a set of machines with each machine executing the ORMAC agent host software.
-The ORMAC agent host software allows agents to migrate among machines.
-Moreover, agents to be truly mobile by physically moving from machine to machine as needed.
+The ORMAC agent host software allows agents to physically migrate among machines as needed.
 This capability helps facilitate communication among agents within an ORMAC community.
 ORMAC agents can also interact with systems and agents that are not part of the community.
 Agent mobility through the Internet is very limited based on the enforced Internet security limitations.
 The ORMAC framework uses the Foundation for Intelligent Physical Agent (FIPA) compliant agent communication language (ACL) messages.
 This allows any FIPA compliant agent, such as SPAWAR's TIIERA system, to be able to interact with an ORMAC agent [8,9].
 Within the ORMAC community, each agent host has a name server responsible for tracking where agents are currently being hosted.
 In addition, the name server is responsible for answering queries from agents trying to locate other agents in the community.
 For example, an agent may want to broadcast information to all of the agents within the community.
 The name server for each agent host is used to locate all of the agents so that the message can be delivered.